robert-DL/geoarches/README.md

 ## Implementing your own models

-1) create a `configs` folder for you hydra configuration files.
+1) Create a `configs/` folder in your own project folder for your hydra configuration files.
 In this folder, you can put your own configs, e.g. by copying config files from geoarches and modifying them.
-Please note the config files should be put in the appropriate folder (`cluster`, `dataloader` or `module`) in you own `configs` folder.
+Please note the config files should be put in the appropriate folder (`configs/cluster/`, `configs/dataloader/` or `configs/module/`).
+You will need a base `configs/config.yaml`.
+See geoarches for an example.

 2) Add new lightning modules or architectures in your working directory (we recommend putting lightning modules in a `lightning_modules` folder, and pytorch-only backbone architectures in a `backbones` folder).
-To tell hydra to use these modules, you can create a module config file `custom_forecast.yaml` in `configs/module` as following:
+To tell hydra to use these modules, you can create a module config file `custom_forecast.yaml` under `configs/module/` and point to your new backbone and module classes:
 ```yaml
 module:
   _target_: lightning_modules.custom_module.CustomLightningModule